 I’m really happy to share that my Invisalign treatment has been a smooth process.
-And, as karma, I paid for it entirely out of my own pocket.
+And, like karma, I paid for it entirely out of my own pocket.
 Insurance covered exactly 0%.
 And that’s okay.
 For me, getting back to a place where I could smile again without feeling self-conscious was the ultimate goal.

 For anyone considering going through with an Invisalign treatment.

 It starts with a consultation with your dentist.
 You have to qualify as a candidate, first, to see if the treatment it suitable for you.